NakedSnakeBB/Decision-Tree-Classifier-for-Walmart-Store-Data/README.md

 # Decision-Tree-Classifier-for-Walmart-Store-Data

-This Jupyter notebook builds a decision tree classifier to predict the Walmart store based on features like store size, temperature, promotions, etc. The model achieves 100% accuracy on the test set.
+This Jupyter notebook provides a decision tree classifier to predict Walmart store locations based on features such as store size, temperature, promotions, and more.
+The model achieves 100% accuracy on the test set.

-Problem Statement
+## Problem Statement

-Predict department-wide weekly sales for 45 Walmart stores located in different regions based on historical data.
-Holiday weeks are weighted 5x higher than non-holiday weeks.Approach
+The goal of this project is to predict the Walmart store location (Store number) based on historical data.
+Weekly sales for 45 Walmart stores, located in different regions, are predicted.
+Holiday weeks are given a higher weight (5x) than non-holiday weeks.

+## Approach

+The approach for this project involves the following steps:

-Exploratory Data Analysis on all data files.
+1. Exploratory Data Analysis on all data files.
+2. Building a Decision Tree Classifier to predict store locations.
+3. Tuning hyperparameters using GridSearchCV to find the best model configuration.

-Data
+## Data

-The data used is the 'walmart_cleaned.csv' file.
-It contains store data like:
+The data used for this project is contained in the 'walmart_cleaned.csv' file, which includes store data such as:

-1.Store - the store number
+- Store: Store number
-2.Size - the store's square footage
+- Size: Store's square footage
+- Temperature: Average temperature for the week
-3.Temperature - the average temp that week and more...
+- and more...

-The target variable is 'Store', which represents the store number.
+The target variable to predict is 'Store', representing the store number.

-Model
+## Model

-The model built is a decision tree classifier from scikit-learn.
-The hyperparameters were tuned using GridSearchCV to find the best parameters.

-The best parameters found were:

-Criterion: gini
-Max depth: None
-Splitter: best
-Using these parameters, the model achieves 100% accuracy on the test set.

-Usage

-The main steps are:

-Import libraries and data
-Explore and clean data
-Split data into train and test sets
-Build model with GridSearchCV to find best parameters Evaluate model on test set
-Visualize model as a tree plot
-To use the model on new data:

-Import the cleaned csv data
-Select features to use for prediction
-Instantiate model with best parameters
-Call .predict(data) to generate predictions
+A Decision Tree Classifier from scikit-learn is used for this project.
+The hyperparameters of the model are tuned using